kauri-io/Content/plasma-roundup/draft-plasma-article.md

-# Plasma Roundup: From MVP to Plasma Group
+# Plasma Roundup: From MVP to Mainnet

 Ethereum second layer scaling technology has come a long way in a short period of time.
 Second layer solutions, innovations beyond the layer one protocol level, include State Channels, Side Chains and Plasma.
 Taken together, layer two technologies present a wide scope of possibility for scaling the Ethereum blockchain.